This recipe is a reader request (yay!!).

 - Add figs to food processor and blend into a ball (see photo), then add orange zest, ground cinnamon, salt and mix.
 Add reserved date water a little at a time until it starts to form a paste, but be careful not to add too much – you want it to be thick but spreadable.

 - Next add as many dates and/or coconut sugar as desired to sweeten and blend to combine.
-I used 10 dates and 1 1/2 Tbsp coconut sugar.
+I used 10 dates and 1 1/2 Tbsp coconut sugar (amount as original recipe is written // adjust if altering batch size).
 However, you could also leave it as is.

 - Next use the parchment paper to gently roll the edges of the dough over the fig filling until your two dough ends meet.
 The dough may crack a little, but because it’s moist it will reform as you continue rolling/forming.
 Like sushi, use the parchment paper to tighten and gently form the seams of the dough together.

 - For ease of transfer, cut both of the cookie logs in half and use a spatula or pie server to gently transfer to a parchment-lined baking sheet.
 Freeze for at least 30 minutes (up to 1 hour or overnight) to set/firm up.
 Then use a sharp knife to slice into roughly 1-inch slices.
-There should be about 22-24 cookies.
+There should be about 22-24 cookies (amount as original recipe is written // adjust if altering batch size).